w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

 acceptance.
 The curator must formally accept the curator role by signing a `bounties.acceptCurator` extrinsic.
 More information about when to do this can be found on the main [Bounties page](https://polkadot.js.org/apps/#/bounties).
-Only after the curators claim their candidacy the bounty will show as "active" in the main Bounty page.
+Only after the curators claim their candidacy the bounty will show as "active" on the main Bounty page.

 ## Create and Award Child Bounties

 :::info Remember to add contextual information about child bounties

-When you add child bounties please add contextual information on the governance forums [Polkassembly](https://polkassembly.io/) or [Subsquare](https://polkadot.subsquare.io/).
+When you add child bounties, please add contextual information on the governance forums [Polkassembly](https://polkassembly.io/) or [Subsquare](https://polkadot.subsquare.io/).

 :::